Download this activity

-- Make sure the roots are evenly spread, then place your tree straight into the planting hole.
+- Make sure the roots are evenly spread, then place your tree straight into the hole.

-- Cover the roots with soil, gradually compacting it as you add more on.
+- Cover the roots with soil, lightly firming it down as you go.

-After planting your tree, spread out wet newspapers or cardboard, and cover with wet straw, bark chips (untreated), or compost to 90-120 mm depth.
+After planting your tree, spread wet newspapers around it, and cover with 100 mm of wet straw or compost.
 This will protect its roots, trap moisture and control weeds.

 - What type of tree did you choose?